OptikRUS/OptikRUS/README.md

 - Implementing calendar slot management for administrators
 - Integrating the third-party Zoom service
 - Implementing user access control for the application
-- Technical defense of the project before the client
+- Technical presentation of the project for the product owner

 **Tech Stack**: Python3 (FastAPI, Django-админка, TortoiseORM), PostgreSQL, Docker, GitHub, Telegram